 |Smoke Tree||Cotinus spp.|

-The tree is commonly found in the tropical and sub-tropical jungles of India.
-Out side Asia, it is also found in some countries of South America such as Ecuador.
+The tree is commonly found in the tropical and sub-tropical jungles (forest) of India.
+And, Out side Asia, the other wild species such as anacardium excelsum is also found in some countries of South America such as Ecuador.

 Tree Trunk: The tree trunk is strong and rarely branched.
 The strait tree trunk have many branches over the main trunk.
 It is rough in appearance.
 Twigs are fragile, and can easily be broken.